 Another great benefit of doing low-impact rides that you should consider is weight loss and weight maintenance.

-The peloton low-impact rides are a good way to lose weight because they help to increase the energy expenditure that helps with a calorie deficit.
-They also help to suppress the appetite, and when combined with resistance training, helps to maintain the results for longer.
+The peloton low-impact rides are a good way to lose weight because they help to increase energy expenditure that helps with a calorie deficit.
+They also help to suppress the appetite, and when combined with resistance training, help to maintain the results for longer.

 The best low-impact ride for weight loss is with Sam Yo because in his 45-minute class he uses light weights for arms and shoulders.